-CARE 7 has a 24-hour crisis response partnership with Tempe's Fire Medical Rescue and Police departments to provide on-scene emotional support and follow-up to community members facing trauma.
-The CARE 7 team arrives in an eight-passenger van when it is dispatched by the emergency 9-1-1 system.
-On the crisis scene, the team fully focuses on the emotional and practical needs of the family and/or individual while public safety personnel attend to law enforcement, medical emergency, and fire suppression needs.
+CARE 7 provides 24-hour crisis intervention services as a part of the 9-1-1 emergency call system with Tempe Fire Medical Rescue and Tempe Police Department to provide on-scene emotional support and follow-up to community members facing trauma.
+The team fully focuses on the emotional and practical needs of the family and/or individual while public safety personnel attend to law enforcement, medical emergency and fire suppression needs.

 The CARE 7 team of dedicated and professionally-trained staff and volunteers provide 24-hour, on-scene services.
 People can receive immediate high-quality crisis intervention, support and referrals when they are experiencing a range of traumatic incidents: sexual assaults, homicides, robberies, attempted or completed suicides, drownings, domestic violence incidents, house fires, loss of loved ones and serious injury accidents.